Coproporphyrinogen dehydrogenase

-Thus, the two substrates of this enzyme are coproporphyrinogen III and S-adenosyl-L-methionine, whereas its 4 products are protoporphyrinogen IX, CO_{2}, L-methionine, and 5'-deoxyadenosine.
+The two substrates of this enzyme are coproporphyrinogen III and S-adenosyl methionine (SAM).
+Its products are protoporphyrinogen IX, carbon dioxide, methionine, and 5'-deoxyadenosine.
+It is an example of a radical SAM enzyme.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with other acceptors.
 The systematic name of this enzyme class is coproporphyrinogen-III:S-adenosyl-L-methionine oxidoreductase (decarboxylating).
 Other names in common use include oxygen-independent coproporphyrinogen-III oxidase, HemF, HemN, radical SAM enzyme, and coproporphyrinogen III oxidase.
-This enzyme participates in porphyrin and chlorophyll metabolism.
-HemN is the Oxygen-independent oxidase produced in E. coli.
+This enzyme participates in the biosynthesis of porphyrins and chlorophyll.
+HemN is the oxygen-independent oxidase produced in Escherichia coli.
 HemF is the oxygen-dependent oxidase within E. coli.
-Importantly, only HemN utilizes S-adenosyl Methionine (SAM).
+Importantly, only HemN utilizes S-adenosyl methionine.
 Human variants of Coproporphyrinogen oxidase are cofactor-independent.